 Advertisement

 People pose in front of the Olympics rings installed in front of the Paris City Hall in 2018 (Photo by LUCAS BARIOULET / AFP)

-As excitement mounts for the Paris 2024 Games, many are thinking about where they should stay, how much they should budget, and how to avoid scams.
+As excitement mounts for the Paris 2024 Games, many are thinking about how much they should budget, the best places to watch events and how to avoid scams.
 Here's our guide for Olympic or Paralympic visitors.

+Advertisement